superfly/docs/reference/postgres-on-machines.html.md

 #### Connecting with Node.js ([docs](https://node-postgres.com))

-You'll use the `pg` npm module to connect to postgres from a node.js app.
+You'll use the `pg` npm module to connect to Postgres from a Node.js app.

 ```javascript
 const { Client } = require('pg')